sandeepyadav10011995/HLD/Google Doc-Dropbox.md

 File -: training.doc
         10 chunks
-        chunk_checksum, doc_id, location, user, version, timestamp, sequence __Note__ -: Every chunk is differentiated using CHECKSUM -: Takes the optimization on next level Data Deduplication -: On server, if we have chunk with similar hash(even from other user); we don't need to create another copy.
+        chunk_checksum, doc_id, location, user, version, timestamp, sequence __Note__ -:
+1. Every chunk is differentiated using CHECKSUM -: Takes the optimization on next level.
+2. Data Deduplication -: On server, if we have chunk with similar hash(even from other user); we don't need to create another copy.

 ## Data Syncronization
 1. Event Parsing (Character or String wise)